 If you have exceptionally narrow feet, then you may be in the small population that won’t resonate with this shoe’s width and fit.
 In your context, you might find yourself sliding around the toe box in this shoe.

-Born Primitive Savage 1 Pros and Cons
+Born Primitive Savage 1 Summary

 Performance Assessment